Chelopech

 Chelopech (Челопеч) is a village in the western part of Bulgaria.
 It is the only village in the Chelopech Municipality, Sofia Province.

 Geographical outline

+Chelopech is situated in the Zlatitsa–Pirdop Valley enclosed between the Balkan Mountains to the north and Sredna Gora to the south.
 The major railroad connecting Sofia and Burgas passes through the village.

 History

 The history of the village dates back to antiquity, which is proved by the remains, discovered on its territory - the "Ginova Mogila", "Gradishte", etc. The name of the village is first mentioned in a preserved Turkish document which dates back to the year 1430.
 It was designated an independent municipality on 15 August 1991.

 Chelopech Hill on Trinity Peninsula in Antarctica is named after the village.

 Cultural and natural resources

 The St. Nikolas the Wonderworker Church was built in 1835.

 The Municipality is in charge of the Murgana chalet, located at 1350 m above sea level at the foot of the Mourgana Peak in the Balkan Mountains.

 Demographics

 According to December 2018, there are 1,526 people residing in Chelopech, most of whom ethnic Bulgarians (95%), followed by Romani people (4%).